 - FREE Printable How to Doodle Owls – download below ⇓

-Here’s how to doodle owls in four easy steps:
+Here’s how to Doodle Owls for Bookmarks in four easy steps:

 Download and print the How to Doodle Owls FREE Printable File above.
 Then cut Mixed Media Paper 2 inches wide by 6 inches long for a bookmark.
 Start by drawing a large uppercase letter “U” either with a pencil or marker.
 This is the base of the owl’s body.
 The MONOTWIN Permanent Marker is perfect for doodling because it has a larger bullet tip for the outlines and a smaller fine tip for the details.